awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification.md

  `LifecycleHookSpecification` specifies a list of lifecycle hooks for the `LifecycleHookSpecificationList` property of [AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html)\. `LifecycleHookSpecification` defines lifecycle hooks for an Auto Scaling group that specify actions to perform when Amazon EC2 Auto Scaling launches or terminates instances\.

 For more information, see [Amazon EC2 Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+You can find a sample template snippet in the [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-as-lifecyclehook.html#aws-resource-as-lifecyclehook--examples) section of the `AWS::AutoScaling::LifecycleHook` documentation\.

 ## Syntax<a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification-syntax"></a>